 - Justin, owner of a small video production business in Houston who had a difficult childhood and was living on his own by age 16.
 After accumulating some debt which he never paid off, he found himself with a low credit score that prevents him from getting a regular bank account and from qualifying for a home mortgage.

-- Tiffany, a nurse and single mother in Stafford, Texas, had a good-paying job and almost $100,000 in retirement savings.
+- Tiffany, a nurse and single mother in Stafford, Texas, who had a good-paying job and almost $100,000 in retirement savings before her life took a turn.
 Her financial life was in good order – she was even sending her daughter to private school – when her mother got cancer and she quit her job to take care of her.
 She thought she’d be able to resume her career later, but was only able to find part-time nursing jobs when she re-entered the workforce.
 After using up her savings, she had to take out a title loan to pay the bills, and ultimately fell behind on payments, lost her car, and had to take her daughter out of private school.

 The film shows how the banking system has made life difficult for these families through costly and inaccessible products – and in some cases through more nefarious means.
 In one example, it describes how banks would target lower-income account holders by reordering debits posted on the same day.
 By withdrawing the largest amounts first, this tactic depleted low-balance accounts quicker, increasing the number of overdraft fees and extracting additional revenue from otherwise less-profitable customers.
 After these customers can no longer afford their accounts, the film explains, they’re driven into the arms of even costlier non-bank alternatives like payday lenders and check cashers.